gruepr/gruepr/README.md

 	the form) can be modified, including reordering, adding, or removing questions.
 There can be anywhere between 0 to 9 of these attribute questions.
 The only requirement is that the responses that the students select MUST include one single digit number to indicate a quantitative measure of the answer to the question.
+        The schedule section can be removed, or the numbers and names of the days and times can be altered.
+The only requirement here is to have 7 or fewer days and 24 or fewer hours in the matrix.
 A section question can be included so that multiple sections can all be sent the same form; if more than one section is present in the data, you can select which section to team.
 Additional questions for your own use can be added to the end of the form.

 	The datafile must be a comma-separated-values (.csv) file with these contents:
 	   - header row, contains only the comma-separated question texts
 	   - each student on a separate row, starting at the row immediately after the header
 	   - in each row, values are comma-separated
 	   - values are, in order:
+               ~ Timestamp
-	       ~ Timestamp (not used by the program, but must be present) ~ first name or preferred name
+	       ~ first name or preferred name
 	       ~ last name
 	       ~ email
 	       ~ [optional] "Woman", "Man", or any number of additional gender categories ("Prefer not to say", "Non-binary", etc.)
+               - [optional] "yes" or "no", to indicate whether the student comes from an underrepresented minority group
 	       ~ [0 to 9 values] text responses to "attribute" questions, each in own field; first numeric digit found in the text is used by the program
-	       ~ [7 values] list of times the student is unavailable to work, represented as whether the texts given in "timeNames[]" array are included or not ~ [optional] section
+               ~ [0 to 7 values] semicolon-separated list of times each day that the student is unavailable to work ~ [optional] section
 	       ~ [optional] any additional notes for student (all remaining columns will get swallowed into this field)